-Funerals are allowed with up to 50 people.
+Funerals are allowed indoors or outdoors with up to 300 people subject to the venue density quotient.
 This limit doesn't include babies under 12 months of age, or the people required to conduct the funeral.
-A funeral held at a private residence is limited to members of that household, intimate partner and minimum number of people required to conduct the funeral.
+A funeral held at a private residence is limited to members of that household, intimate partner, 15 adults (and their dependants) and minimum number of people required to conduct the funeral.